 North Dome Trail via Yosemite Falls is a 9.3 mile lightly trafficked out and back trail located near Yosemite National Park, California that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.

 A great day hike to the best viewpoint in Yosemite or a perfect overnighter on a granite dome.
 This is a great hike right off the Tioga Road in Yosemite that takes you through some great meadows, past a rare granite arch called Indian Arch, and onto the granite of North Dome.
 North Dome is on the North Rim of Yosemite Valley right across from Half Dome, making the North Dome view spectacular.
 North Dome juts out into Yosemite Valley, giving you a sweeping panorama of the Valley to the West, Half Dome to the South, and Clouds Rest and the Yosemite high country stretching out to the East.
 There are a couple great camp sites right near the dome giving great access for sunrise and sunset viewing and pictures.
 The trail actually decreases in elevation from the road to North Dome, but only by about 800 ft.
 A few ups and downs along the trail make the trail a moderate hike, but not strenuous by any means.
 On the way back, the last mile up to the road seems a lot longer than it did on the way down.

 What can I say?
 This is truly a breathtaking trip.
 It'll steal your breath with the amazing sites.
 It'll also require a bit of breath and good old fashioned hard work to climb the falls.
 Spend the first night on the river above the falls: there's a great campsite with fire ring and tree coverage just about 300 feet from the river.
 Water is easily accessible from there for drinking, cooking, etc.